adarshraj99/ML-DL.md/processes & keywords.md

 ### Weights:
-These are numbers assigned as connection between neurons.
+These are numbers assigned as strength between neurons connection.
 Basecally it is number between -n and +n (different for different models).
 Higher weight will confirm better connection and vise versa.
 Neuron data with Higher weight will have more chance of passing to next neuron layer for further processing.

 ![image](https://github.com/user-attachments/assets/da0dff38-e94c-46aa-8501-93fed23a8975)